 New Jersey’s In-Person And Online Gambling Revenue Up In November

-Atlantic City’s nine casinos delivered impressive revenue growth in November 2025, fueled by increases across in-person gambling, sports betting and online casinos.
+Atlantic City’s nine casinos delivered impressive revenue growth in November 2025, fueled by increases across in-person gambling, sports betting, and online casinos.

 Yet, beneath the upbeat numbers lies lingering concern.
 Two-thirds of the casinos still lag behind their 2019 in-person revenue levels, a benchmark from before the pandemic reshaped player habits.

-Hard Rock came in second with a revenue of $45.3m, a 2.2% increase, followed by Ocean with a revenue of $39m, an increase of 14.7%.
+Hard Rock came in second with revenue of $45.3 million, a 2.2% increase, followed by Ocean with $39 million in revenue, a 14.7% increase.

 While You Are Here, Why Not Check Out Our: Casino Games Hub & Free Slots?